Chrysler TV-8: Mobility

 in the bottom rear of the turret.

 Other methods of powering the tank that were later considered include a gas turbine engine drive, a vapour-cycle power plant fueled by hydrocarbons, and a nuclear fission-powered vapour-cycle power plant.

 Armament

 The tank was armed with a 90mm T208 smoothbore gun with a hydraulic ramming device mounted in the turret, with ammunition stored in the rear turret behind a steel bulkhead separating from the crew.
-Two coaxial .30 caliber machineguns and one remote-controlled .50 caliber machinegun on top of the turret were also included.
+Two coaxial .30 calibre machine guns and one remote-controlled .50 calibre machine gun on top of the turret were also included.

 Protection

 The heavily armored inner turret was surrounded by a light outer shell that gave the turret its podlike appearance.
 This outer shell was watertight creating sufficient displacement to allow the vehicle to float.
 The outer turret shell was of sufficient thickness to detonate shaped charge rounds and it acted as spaced armor to help protect the inner turret.

 Closed-circuit television was implemented as a measure to protect crew from the flash of tactical nuclear explosions and improve field of vision.

 The fuel tanks for the phase I vehicle, powered by a Chrysler V8 engine, were located in the hull separating them from the crew in the turret.